James J. Jeffries: Comeback: "The Fight of the Century"

-After a six-year lay-off, the 35-year-old Jeffries was out of shape and had lost most of his muscle.
-Jeffries weighed over 330 pounds (150 kg), while Johnson was in superb physical condition.
-The ex-champ had to lose 110 pounds to get down to his fighting weight of 226, a Herculean task in the time he had before the fight.
-Previous Heavyweight Champion John L. Sullivan (an ethnic Irish American who refused to fight African-American contenders) remarked during an interview with The New York Times that Jeffries' personal doctor was so amazed at Johnson's physical condition that he felt Jeffries could win only if Johnson had a lack of skill on the day.
-While the media instigated racist remarks about winning the title for whites, Jeffries' final words before the fight were, "It is my intention to go right after my opponent and knock him out as soon as possible" His wife also commented, "I'm not interested in prizefighting but I am interested in my husband's welfare, I do hope this will be his last fight."
+After a six-year lay-off, the 35-year-old Jeffries was out of shape and had lost much of his muscle.
+Jeffries weighed over 330 pounds (150 kg), while Johnson was in fighting condition.
+The ex-champion had to lose about 110 pounds to get down to his fighting weight of 226.
+Previous Heavyweight Champion John L. Sullivan (an ethnic Irish American who refused to fight African-American contenders) remarked during an interview with The New York Times that Jeffries's personal doctor was so amazed at Johnson's physical condition that he felt Jeffries could win only if Johnson had a lack of skill on the day.
+As the media instigated racist remarks about winning the title for whites, Jeffries's final words before the fight were, "It is my intention to go right after my opponent and knock him out as soon as possible."
+His wife also commented, "I'm not interested in prizefighting but I am interested in my husband's welfare, I do hope this will be his last fight."